 Parkland County is a county-sized municipality that has applied the open-access network model – pioneered by urban centers from Stockholm to Dublin, Ohio – specifically to meet the needs of a rural region.
 Located on the western border of Edmonton, capital of Alberta Province, and only hours from the province’s vast oil sands extraction industry, Parkland County is prosperous.
 Its primary industries include power generation, forestry, coal, oil and gas, advanced manufacturing, transportation, logistics and agriculture.
 One of its three business parks is the largest in North America.
 Most of this economic activity is concentrated in the east, within Edmonton’s economic zone.
 The small cities, towns, villages and hamlets to the west, for all of their natural beauty, lack employment opportunities and see a steady exodus of youth.
 One factor in the west’s isolation is lack of access to broadband, with its potential to level the economic playing field.

-In 2012, Parkland County completed the core of a network of 20 utility-grace communication towers, six of which have a fiber backhaul to the nearest Alberta SuperNet Point of Presence.
+In 2012, Parkland County completed the core of a network of 20 utility-grade communication towers, six of which have a fiber backhaul to the nearest Alberta SuperNet Point of Presence.
 Capitalized by grants, the towers have power and terrestrial connectivity and are open to operators of first-responder networks, mobile and wireless Internet Service Providers (WISPs), who need only rent space on a tower and install a radio to be in business.
 The towers are designed to allow multiple service providers to collocate on them as well, making it more affordable for companies to provide services in regions with low population density.
 Parkland County has rugged terrain and is heavily forested, so plans call for construction of an “in-fill” network of smaller towers to extend service to even more of the population.
 The business model produced breakeven on operating costs within four years, with the more popular towers in the east helping to subsidize the less popular ones in the west, and take-up by WISPs, systems integrators and government agencies has been strong.